Now I understand why I suffered from a fear of driving for all those years! It’s partly due to my free floating anxiety.

 My doctor said something recently that made my jaw drop.
 It was one of those things that’s so obvious it never occurs to you.

 He had just given me an official diagnosis as having Generalized Anxiety Disorder (GAD).
 GAD is also known as free floating anxiety disorder.
 It’s not like I never would have guessed I’m anxious until a doctor clued me in on the fact.
 I already know I’m anxious.

 It what he said next that blew my mind.
 He was describing the symptoms of GAD and said, “It’s when someone is always worried”.

 WOW.
 That hit me right between the eyes.

 And it’s exactly right.
 While it’s true that I don’t stress (much) about driving anymore, I’m still a worrier.
 It’s almost like my anxiety is still looking for something to focus on.
 Because I tend to worry about everything.

 And that got me thinking: is there a relationship between free floating anxiety and the fear of driving?

 How Free Floating Anxiety “Attaches” Itself to Things

-More than 6 million people suffer from GAD in the U.S. alone, and it’s estimated that 8 to 9 percent of U.S. citizens will develop it at some point in their lives.
+More than 6 million people suffer from GAD in the U.S. alone, and it’s estimated that 5 to 6 percent of U.S. adults will develop it at some point in their lives.
 It’s partly caused by brain chemistry and there may be a genetic factor to it as well.
 In other words, it’s possible to inherit problems with free floating anxiety.